Finnard2112/fastEvents/README.md

 ### Screen Shot

+There are two ways to create events from screenshots:

+#### 1. Standard Mode (Default)
 Select "Create from Screenshot" on the extension while being on the tab with your message(s).
 In the screenshot, include all texts containing details of the event.
-External information that may be caught should not affect the process, but it is best to avoid them.
+After processing, you'll be taken to the confirmation page where you can edit the event details before adding to your calendar.

+#### 2. QuickAdd Mode (Toggle On)
+Enable the "Use QuickAdd for screenshots" toggle under the screenshot button.
+This mode:
+- Takes a screenshot of your message(s)
+- Directly extracts event details and creates an event in your calendar without the confirmation page
+- Shows a notification when your event is added
+- Generally provides more reliable event creation as it uses Google Calendar's native QuickAdd feature

+**When to use QuickAdd Mode:**
+- For simple events where you don't need to add attendees, descriptions, or reminders
+- When you want the fastest way to add events to your calendar
+- For better reliability with Google Calendar's API

-The screenshot might take a few seconds to load.
-If no confirmation page pops up after over 10 seconds, please doublecheck you API key, or remake your key.
+The screenshot might take a few seconds to process.
 Click ESCAPE to exit screenshot mode.
-After the screenshot, you will be taken to the confirmation page.

 ### Quick Add